 Your media collection is probably unique, and thus make it a suitable source for digital fingerprinting.
 No one else has the exact same combination of movies and TV shows as you do.
 The bigger the collection, the more unique its fingerprint is.
 I’ve discussed this kind of fingerprinting in more detail in an earlier article in the context of feed readers.

 Luckily, it’s possible to enjoy the metadata downloader feature and still preserve your privacy.
 Note that this won’t help if you’ve got family movies, unique media, or media files that contain personal information in your collection.
 Make sure these types of personal media files are kept in libraries where metadata plugins are disabled.

-Instead of downloading metadata from your own IP address, you can obscure the source of the traffic through Tor.
+Instead of downloading metadata from your Internet Protocol (IP) address, you can obscure the source address (the IP) of the traffic through Tor.
 Tor is a free service for anonymizing the source of your network traffic.
 Routing Jellyfin’s metadata look-ups through it can help conceal your IP address and thus your location.
 This makes it more difficult to combine the data with your other online activities.
 You can of course adjust the example to use a commercial proxy service instead.

 In this tutorial, I’ll assume you’re using a modern Linux distribution.
 I’ll assume you’ve already installed Jellyfin and Tor through your Linux distribution’s package manager and run them through

 systemd (this will be the case on most distributions).
 The concepts are applicable under other operating systems and in container environments (e.g. Docker or Podman), but the exact tools and procedures will differ.

 You’ll first need to enable the HTTP proxy tunnel feature in Tor.
 By default, Tor only enables a socket proxy.
 To enable this feature, locate the

 torrc runtime configuration file (it’ll likely be located in

 /etc/torrc).
 Add the following option to the configuration file: